Reflexive Verbs in Spanish Grammar

 In general, reflexive verbs are much more common in Spanish grammar than they are in English.

-Keep reading for the deep dive on reflexive verbs in Spanish grammar, then practise everything in the exercises.
+Keep reading for the deep dive on reflexive verbs in Spanish grammar, then practise everything in the interactive exercises.

 Example